 The Lead IG agencies and their partner agencies completed 11 oversight projects related to OFS and OES during the quarter, which are described below.
 Publicly releasable oversight reports are available online at the respective OIG's public website.
 As of September 30, 2022, 27 projects related to OFS and OES were ongoing and 5 projects related to OES were planned.
-Publicly releasable oversight reports are available online at the respective OIGs' public websites.
-As of September 30, 2022, the Lead IG agencies and partners had 27 projects ongoing and 5 projects planned.
+Publicly releasable oversight reports are available online at the respective OIG and DES were planned.
+September 30, 2022, the Lead IG agencies and partners had 27 projects ongoing and 5 projects planned.